ordinaryzelig/minispec-metadata/README.md

 ```

 You can use `--tag` more than once to include more tags to be run (any matching tags will run).

+If an exclusive tag, e.g. `~slow`, is used alone, all tests except those tagged slow will be run.
+If an exclusive tag is used in addition to any inclusive tags, then the exclusive tag will just filter those included.

 Note that when using `rake`, you need to wrap Minitest's options like this: `rake test TESTOPTS='--tag js'`.